ocaml/dune/doc/cookbook/ppx-rewriter.rst

-Using a PPX rewriter
+Using a PPX Rewriter
 ====================

-This is a sequel to :doc:`external-library` where in addition to an external library, we will use a PPX rewriter.
+This is a sequel to :doc:`external-library` where, in addition to an external library, we will use a PPX rewriter.

 ``dune``